DloomPlz/personal-guides/Linux/Lesson 2 - DAC cgroup/Lesson 2 DAC cgroup.md

 4. If you are saying that you limit the CPU to 90% to process cgroup, what does that mean ?

-   - Users will have 10% of CPU usage
+   - Users will have as much as they want, but the kernel guarantees that if the cgroup process requires 90%, it will have them

 5. What is the latest version of Linuc Kernel and when was it released ?